-The PAF is commonly interpreted as ” the proportion of disease risk or incidence that could be eliminated from the population if exposure were eliminated” (Eide & Heuch, 2001; Levine, 2007) by implementation of public health policy.
+The PAF is commonly defined as ” the proportion of disease risk or incidence that could be eliminated from the population if exposure were eliminated” (Eide & Heuch, 2001; Levine, 2007) by implementation of public health policy.
 However, there are concerns about misapplication of PAF in health policy (Rockhill et al., 1998).
-For proper interpretation of PAF in health policy it is necessary for certain conditions to be met.
-First, PAF assumes entire exposure elimination.
-Second, the relationship between exposure and disease is a causal rather than weakly associated.
-Third, the risk factors (exposure) should be an independent.
-It means that there is no confounding risk factor of the relationship between exposure and disease.
+For proper use, certain conditions should be met.
+First, the PAF assumes that exposure is entirely eliminated.
+Second, the relationship between exposure and disease is assumed to be causal rather than weakly associated.
+Third, the exposure is assumed to be an independent risk factor.
+This means that there are no confounding risk factors affecting the relationship between exposure and disease.
 If these conditions are not satisfied, the estimated PAF would be a meaningless value for health benefits analysis (Levine, 2007).
-Levine and Rockhill stated that some previous studies using PAF in health policy did not meet with these criteria and were misused.
+Levine and Rockhill argue that in some previous studies of health policy, the PAF used did not meet these criteria and therefore led to unwarranted conclusions.

-These conditions are critical and related with several limitations of the developed framework using PAF.
-To comply with these conditions for PAF, the developed health benefit model is only available for certain TUR intervention or policy to switch the entire toxic chemical to the alternative at the source.
-Thus, it is necessary to check whether applied TUR policy or intervention eliminate the entire exposure of target chemical at the source.
-In our case study, we assumed that new policy to prohibit the use of TCE or PERC eliminates the entire TCE or PERC exposure among worker.
-However, in practice, TUR interventions commonly reduce toxic chemical usage instead of completely eliminating use because of feasibility constraints or the economic burden of alternatives.
-As a result, there is a limitation to this method that suggests the cautious interpretation of the estimated health benefit for TUR policy to reduce the usage of chemical using modified processing or administration intervention like training.
+These conditions for using the PAF also apply to the framework described here, To comply with these conditions, health benefit model should only be used for TUR interventions or policies that eliminate a toxic chemicalat the source.
+Thus, it is necessary to check whether a TUR policy or intervention completely eliminates exposure to a target chemical at the source.
+In our case study, we assumed that a new policy to prohibit the use of TCE or PERC would eliminate any TCE or PERC exposure among workers.
+However, in practice, TUR interventions commonly reduce the use of toxic chemicals rather than completely eliminating their use.
+This is because of feasibility constraints, such as the economic burden of alternatives.
+This suggests a cautious interpretation of the estimated health benefits of TUR policies.y to reduce the usage of chemical using modified processing or administration intervention like training.

-Also, this approach has a limitation to select the target chemicals and disease.
-The developed method designed to understand the health impact of exposure and illness are from the published studies.
-However, there is a serious knowledge gap of health effects of exposure to industrial chemicals.
+The selection of the target chemicals and diseases is another limitation of this approach.
+The method investigates the health impacts of exposure and illness by reviewing published studies.
+However, there are serious knowledge gaps concerning the health effects of exposure to industrial chemicals.
 For example, only small portion of risk assessment including epidemiological studies among 85,000 chemicals have been performed and published (Villanueva et al., 2014; Wilson & Schwarzman, 2009).
-It might lead to the difficulty of collecting relevant studies of industrial chemical or might refer to the publication bias that studies showing no association between exposure and disease are not likely to be published (Villanueva et al., 2014).
-Therefore, there is a possibility that the developed health benefits analysis model cannot be used due to the lack of information on target chemicals or disease.
+Publication bias may mean that studies showing no association between exposure and disease are not likely to be published.
+The lack of chemical-specific studies makes it difficult to collect relevant studies of industrial chemicals.
+(Villanueva et al., 2014).
+Therefore, there is a possibility that the health benefits analysis model cannot be used due to the lack of information on target chemicals or disease.

-Moreover, there is uncertainty about the generalizability of the health benefit and cost identified in a chosen epidemiology study to indicate the relationship between the exposure and illness.
-Thus, it is critical to understand that the developed method was not designed for evaluation of health benefit of one facility since each facility has different working conditions that might lead to different health benefit and costs.
-Conducting a comprehensive review before the calculation of PAF or additional uncertainty analysis is recommended to make a better analysis.
+Moreover, there is uncertainty about the extent to which the health benefits and costs identified in a chosen epidemiology study indicate the relationship between the exposure and illness.
+Thus, it is critical to understand that the method was not designed to evaluatehealth benefits of one facility since each facility has distinct working conditions that might lead to different health benefits and costs.
+Conducting a comprehensive review before calculating a PAF or conducting additional uncertainty analysis is recommended..